homer0/webpack-node-utils/README.md

 - No dynamic `require`.
 - The relative paths we needed to read some files on runtime changed because the bundle wasn't located on the same place the module that needed to read was.
 - We had to define the production dependencies as `externals`, otherwise Webpack would try to put everything on the bundle.
+- Because I needed the backend build to run a server, I couldn't use `--watch` on the same tab.

-So we built workarounds, but those workarounds were attached to the project where they were created, so moving them involving copy&paste, and for something this generic, having them on a module made more sense.
+So we built workarounds, but those workarounds were attached to the project where they were created, so moving them involved a lot of copy&paste, and for something this generic, having them on a module made more sense.

 ## Information